Rpenubarthi/Stock-Portfolio-Manager/res/SETUP-README.txt

 HOW TO RUN THE PROGRAM:
+1. Go to src/model/AlphaVantageDemo.java and change the variable apiKey to the new apiKey
-1. In the terminal/command line, change directory to the res folder of the project
+2. In the terminal/command line, change directory to the res folder of the project
-2. If the text-based interface is wanted, run java -jar Stock_Portfolio_Text_View.jar
+3. If the text-based interface is wanted, run java -jar Stock_Portfolio_Text_View.jar
-3. If the graphical user interface is wanted, run java -jar Stock_Portfolio_GUI_View.jar
+4. If the graphical user interface is wanted, run java -jar Stock_Portfolio_GUI_View.jar

 To create a portfolio with 3 different stocks on the text-based view, do these commands: